gv0tch0/locust/README.md

 ## TODO

 - Add a `web` module, which exposes a longest common substring client that could be rendered by a browser and operated by a human.
 - Doctor the JSON API.
-It is too verbose.
+It is too verbose (no need for the nested documents that have the single `value` field).
 - Make the request parsing stricter.
 Currently word values that are not strings (e.g. boolean `true`) are implicitly converted to strings.
 - Make response bodies for invalid requests consistent.
 The validation that happnens in the application consistently responds with `JSON`.
 Unfortunately, the validation that we get for free from [Jersey](https://jersey.java.net/) spits back `XML` responses (with proper response codes, nevertheless).
 - Fix the [OpenShift](https://www.openshift.com/) deployment from `travis`.
+- Add support for `GET /lcs` which when sporting an `Accept: text/html` header redirects to `https://github.com/gv0tch0/locust/blob/master/README.md#api`.